thegambler111/CoolObsVault/01_Experience/Code/Git/How to review a pull request/How to review a pull request.md

 		- Which line is not needed
 		- Which lines can be combined
 		- Which logic can become clearer, easier to understand
+	- Check if functions can be replace by existing functions

 #
 ---